Job’s Opening Lament

 19 The small and the great are there.

-The servant is free from his master.
+The slave is free from his master.

 20 “Why is light given to him who is in misery,

-life to the bitter in soul
+life to those who are bitter in soul

 22 who rejoice exceedingly and are glad